back

 Landed as 577a8d3bae05 on 2026-05-12, marked Fixes: fb04a1eddb1a and Cc: stable@vger.kernel.org for backport to every kernel that ever shipped KVM_CAP_DIRTY_LOG_RING (5.10+).

-The rmap array is __vcalloc'd, so the OOB walks into vmalloc's guard page instead of adjacent kernel memory — the allocator decision, not the bounds check, is what kept this bounded.
+The rmap array is __vcalloc'd.
+The OOB walks into vmalloc's guard page, away from adjacent kernel memory.
+The allocator decision kept this bounded.

 References